jy3119/Mars_Rover_2021/command/README.md

 - go to site https://design-project-2-2021-summer-try2.netlify.app on Safari browser

 To run the application on localhost:
-- Before proceeding, make sure that you have installed Node Js installed on your local machine.
+- Before proceeding, make sure that you have Node Js installed on your local machine.
 - in frontend directory, run:
     #### `npm install`
     #### `npm run build`